OnlineBuddies/Modyllic/Home.md

 There have been a number of similar projects over the years, see our [[Prior Art]] section for the list of ones we're currently aware of.

-In the wiki we also have some notes on doing a [[Parser Refactor]].

 Modyliic supports MySQL's DDL commands for creating databases, tables, views, procedures, functions, events and triggers.
 A full list of the SQL we know how to parse is available in the